SAP/node-hdb/README.md

 make test
 ```

 For the acceptance tests a database connection has to be established.
 Therefore you need to copy the configuration template [config.tpl.json](https://github.com/SAP/node-hdb/blob/master/test/lib/config.tpl.json) in the ```test/lib``` folder to ```config.json``` and change the connection data to yours.
+If the ```config.json``` file does not exist a local mock server is started.

 Running examples